sistm/NPflow/cran-comments.md

 These compiled functions are necessary to ensure reasonable computation time for NPflow.

 ## Reverse dependencies
-There are no reverse dependencies.
+This update does not introduce new notes, warnings or errors in the reverse dependent package bqror

 Thanks, Boris Hejblum